The Exam Changed on July 9, 2026

 The shift is subtle but meaningful: the 2026 outline places greater weight on communication frameworks and knowledge transfer mechanisms — topics that were lighter in the 2021 version.
 Questions here are more likely to involve distributed teams, asynchronous communication, and hybrid org structures.

-Study implication: If your exam is post-July 2026, don't abandon People domain prep — but shift more energy from general leadership scenarios toward communication strategies and stakeholder alignment frameworks.
+Study implication: Don't abandon People domain prep — but shift more energy from general leadership scenarios toward communication strategies and stakeholder alignment frameworks.

 Process Domain

-Process remains the largest domain under both outlines, but drops 9 points.
+Process remains the largest domain under both outlines, but dropped 9 points.
 This is still where the exam is won or lost.

-What's in it (2021): The 2021 Process domain has 13 task statements covering the full delivery lifecycle: planning, scheduling, budgeting, risk, quality, procurement, stakeholder communication, and closure.
-It leans heavily on predictive (Waterfall) and agile hybrid scenarios.
+What was in it (2021): The 2021 Process domain had 13 task statements covering the full delivery lifecycle: planning, scheduling, budgeting, risk, quality, procurement, stakeholder communication, and closure.
+It leaned heavily on predictive (Waterfall) and agile hybrid scenarios.

 - Planning and Delivery (25–35%)